Wednesday, February 9, 2011 12:29:12 AM

 On Linux, SpiderOak runs with the permissions of the user that spawned it (see ps u | grep Spider).
 This implies that if that user doesn't have read permission for a given file, SpiderOak can't back it up.
 To work around this, set that file's read permission to include the user running SpiderOak.
 For example, I wanted to back up /boot/grub/menu.lst, which is owned by root and has default permissions of 600.
 I created the group "backup" and added myself as a member of the group.
 I then assigned menu.lst to the backup group and changed its permissions to 640.

-If you fear that Windows users will be tempted to monkey with the settings and break things if SpiderOak calls too much attention to itself, consider concealing it.
-Then reboot the machine and confirm that SpiderOak starts on login and optionally does not call undue attention to itself.
+System administrators who fear that end users will be tempted to monkey with the settings and break things if SpiderOak calls too much attention to itself can conceal it.

 KEEPING UP TO DATE